nirmaljp6/nirmaljp6.github.io/_pages/research.md

 </p></center>

 ## 3. Shock induced flow separation control using vortex generators
 Shock induced flow separation during transonic flow conditions decreases the aerodynamic performance of the wing.
 In this work, passive flow control of transonic flow past an Onera M6 wing using vortex generators was studied.
 The CFD simulations were performed on Ansys Fluent.
-Velocity contours at various spanwise locations revealed delay of shock downstream, reduced flow separation and associated improvements in the lift to drag ratio, implying that the vortex generators improved the aerodynamic performance of the wing.
+Velocity contours at various spanwise locations revealed the delay of shock occurrence downstream and reduced flow separation.
+The resulting improvements in the lift to drag ratio, implied that the vortex generators improved the aerodynamic performance of the wing.
 {: style="text-align: justify;"}
 <center><p float="center">
   <img src="/assets/images/mesh.png" width="30%" /> &nbsp; &nbsp; &nbsp; &nbsp;